When you can't count, sample! Computable entropies beyond equilibrium from basin volumes: The case of granular entropy

 This problem can be rephrased as a basin volume measurement: consider a system of polydisperse disks with a hard core and a soft corona, modelled as a shifted Weeks-Chandler-Anderson (WCA)~\cite{Weeks1971} soft potential (see Fig.~\ref{fig:packingIllu}).
 Consider $N$ such particles, put them into a periodic box with sidelength $L$ at a packing fraction $\phi$.
 The system is endowed with a many-body energy landscape that, at high enough densities, contains many different basins.
 At the bottom of each basin lies a single local minimum, that can be interpreted as a zero-temperature configuration of the system.
 At the characteristic unjamming density $\phi_J$ (the point at which the system goes from a liquid to a disordered solid), each minimum corresponds to a packing of non-frictional hard particles.
-Among these minima, there is a subset of mechanically stable configurations, i.e. configurations with a non-zero bulk modulus, which is equivalent to saying that the number of contacts verifies $N_c \geq d (N_{nr} -1)$, where $N_{nr}$ is the number of particles that are not \textit{rattlers} (mobile particles)~\cite{Goodrich2014}, which are the relevant states to compare to the granular case.
+Among these minima, there is a subset of mechanically stable configurations.
+Depending on the system of interest, it is common to define mechanical stability through a non-zero bulk modulus, which is equivalent to saying that the number of contacts verifies $N_c \geq d (N_{nr} -1)$, where $N_{nr}$ is the number of particles that are not \textit{rattlers} (mobile particles)~\cite{Goodrich2014}, thus defining the ensemble of collectively jammed states~\cite{Atkinson2013}.
+A smaller subset of minima is that of states stable not only against compression, but also shear: the condition of non-zero shear modulus this time imposes $N_c \geq d(N_{nr} - 1) + 1$, which defines the ensemble of \emph{strictly} jammed states \cite{Atkinson2013}.
+In practice, we restrict ourselves to the latter case \cite{Martiniani2017a}, which is a more broadly accepted definition of jamming.
 Therefore, by implementing the machinery of Sec.~\ref{sec:basinvolume} to the energy landscape of hard-WCA particles, and restricting the set of relevant basins to mechanically stable configurations, one can estimate the Boltzmann and Gibbs-Shannon entropy of granular packings.